IowaScaledEngineering/ise-docs/docs/SoundBytes Custom/manual.md

 This provides a level of inherent randomization to the sound each time the volume is unmuted.

+!!! note "Continuous Play"
+    If you want the sound to play continuously any time the SoundBytes Custom is powered, then simply connect one of the inputs to the G (GND) terminal with a wire.

 To configure Ambient Mode, a folder named **ambient** should be present in the root directory of the microSD card.
-The sounds in this folder will be played randomly.
+The sounds in this folder will be played in a random order.

-!!! note "Please Note"
-    If a folder named **ambient** is found on the microSD card, then Ambient Mode will be selected.
-This takes precedence over any other mode of operation below, regardless if any other folders are present on the microSD card.
-All four inputs will behave the same in Ambient Mode.
+Whenever a folder named **ambient** is found on the microSD card and valid files are present within it, Ambient Mode will be selected regardless of any other folders or files present on the card.
+This means Ambient Mode takes precedence over the other modes of operation below.

 ### Event Mode